Gatineau: Music

+Parks

 There are many parks.
 Some of them are well gardened playgrounds or resting spaces while others, like Lac Beauchamp Park, are relatively wild green areas which often merge with the woods and fields of the surrounding municipalities.
 Streams of all sizes run through these natural expanses.
 Most of the city is on level ground but the Northern and Eastern parts lie on the beginnings of the foothills of the massive Canadian Shield, or Laurentian Mountains.
 These are the "Gatineau Hills", and are visible in the background of the companion picture.
-One of Gatineau's urban parks, Jacques Cartier Park, is used by the National Capital Commission during the popular festival, Winterlude.

-Nightlife within the city of Gatineau is mostly centered in the "Vieux-Hull" sector behind the Federal office complexes of downtown.
-The area features many bars and restaurants within a stone's throw from Ottawa.
-It is a popular spot for young Ontarians as the legal drinking age in Quebec is 18 (as opposed to Ontario's 19).
+Gatineau is also the home of the second largest urban park in the world.